hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

     - "issuer_url"
     - "credential_help"
     - "credential_support_url"
-    - "name", should automatically appear for the following rows where column C of the spreadsheet is also populated.
   - Complete column B (`OL-MV: Meta [Attribute Value]`) as appropriate for each column A name.
 - Duplicate and rename the initial language tab for each language or language-country that as an issuer, you want to support.
-- Update each extra language tab.
+- Update each additional language tab.
 - Use the open source [OCA Parser from the Human Colossus Foundation] to convert the spreadsheet to JSON.
-  - NOTE: The current version of the parser is not generating the `Meta` overlays correctly.
+The current command to use is `parser parse oca --path <OCA Excel File> > <output JSON OCA Bundle>`
   - Typically, this would be done when the source spreadsheet is updated in version control via an automated action.
   - The generated JSON is the OCA Bundle that will be send to Holders, as outlined in the [following section](#issuing-a-credential).
+- Post generation updates:
   - Find and update the generated JSON of the Meta overlay with language type `branding` as follows, making sure to keep the resulting JSON valid.
     - Remove the `language` item (with value `branding`)
     - Change the `type` item's value to `"aries/overlays/branding/1.0"`
   - > To Be Determined: How to update the `digest` element to have the right value.

 [OCA Template]: https://github.com/THCLab/oca-ecosystem/raw/main/examples/template.xlsx

-Scripting the process should be relatively simple, and our expectation is that the community will evolve the [Parser from the Human Colossus Foundation] to make the process even easier.
+Scripting the process should be relatively simple, and our expectation is that the community will evolve the [Parser from the Human Colossus Foundation] to simplify the process further.

 [sample OCA for Aries OCA Bundle]: ./sample_oca_for_aries_oca_bundle.json
 [OCA Parser from the Human Colossus Foundation]: https://github.com/THCLab/oca-rust